Tax limits

 £360,000 or more

-If you have flexibly accessed a Defined Contribution (DC) pension on or after 6 April 2015 you do not get the standard £60,000 Annual Allowance (AA) and instead are subject to the Money Purchase Annual Allowance (MPAA) which is £10,000 from 6 April 2023.
+If you have flexibly accessed a defined contribution (DC) pension on or after 6 April 2015 you do not get the standard £60,000 Annual Allowance (AA) and instead are subject to the Money Purchase Annual Allowance (MPAA), which is £10,000 from 6 April 2023.

-The MPAA only applies to contributions to DC pensions and not Defined Benefit (DB) pension schemes.
+The MPAA only applies to contributions to DC pensions and not defined benefit (DB) pension schemes.

 The following actions trigger the MPAA: